Wednesday, August 24, 2022

 Hebrew Insights into Parashat R’eh – Dvarim (Deuteronomy) 11:26 – 16:17

 Behold! – “r’eh,” “see, look” - I set before you today a blessing and a curse…” (Deut.11: 26, emphasis added).
-The imperative form of the verb “see, look or behold” is in the singular person, while the “you” in this verse is in plural form.
-Thus, although that which is about to follow is a charge to the entire nation, each and every individual Israelite is to consider what is being said, and is to be personally responsible to obey YHVH’s Word.
+The imperative form of the verb “see, look, or behold” is in the singular person, while the “you” in this verse is in plural form.
+Thus, although that which is about to follow is a charge to the entire nation, each Israelite must consider what is being said and be personally responsible for obeying YHVH’s Word.
 Contrary to the English rendering that, a blessing will result “if you hear the commandments of YHVH your Elohim which I command you today; and a curse, if you will not hear the commandments of YHVH your Elohim” (11:27 italics added), in Hebrew it is simply: “Behold I set before you today a blessing and curse; a blessing [of] hearing the commandments…” The prepositional “if” is attached only to the curse.
-Thus, keeping YHVH’s Word constitutes a blessing in itself, which is the very reason He gave Yisrael the Torah in the first place - instructions for life abundant! (cf. John 10:10).
-The blessings are a "given", a default, if you will, that are obtained by living in obedience to YHVH's Word.
+Thus, keeping YHVH’s Word constitutes a blessing in itself, which is why He gave Yisrael the Torah in the first place - instructions for life abundant! (cf. John 10:10).
+The blessings are a "given", a default, if you will, obtained by living in obedience to YHVH's Word.

 In order to maintain the blessings in the land of their inheritance, the Israelites are commanded: “You shall utterly destroy all the places where the nations whom you shall possess serve their gods… and you shall obliterate their name from that place” (12:2a.3c italics added).
 The verb used for “utterly destroy” is the same as for “obliterate” - “abed” of the root a.b/v.d (alef, bet/vet, dalet).
 The first reference is a double rendering, “a’bed ta’abdoon (destroying you will destroy - singular)”, while the second (obliterate in English) is “ve’eeba’de’tem (plural)”.
 "Abed” (here in its different forms) puns with “avod” (ayin, bet/vet, dalet), which here is used for “worship and service rendered to idols”, and may be an intentional device employed in our text.
 Thus we read above, “The places where the nationsserve [av’du] their gods”, and in 13:6-8: “If your brother… or your son or daughter, or the wife you cherish, or your friend… entice you secretly, saying, ‘let us go and serve [na’avda] other gods…’ you shall not yield to him or listen to him…” (emphasis and italics added), as serving other gods will indeed bring about utter destruction and obliteration – avadon - of the above root a.b/v.d - upon those thus engaged (see also 13:10-17).